sashwathsk2588/sashwathsk2588/README.md

 # Hi
- I'm Sashwath Selvakumar 👋, and I am a computational biology researcher and deep learning developer focused on building foundational machine learning frameworks to solve high-dimensional challenges in...well anything I like really, from structural oncology and regulatory genomics to Chain of Causation omnimodal world models for embodied AI and semantic EEG parsing with Vision Transformers and LLMs
+ I'm Sashwath Selvakumar 👋, and I am a high school student/computational biology researcher and deep learning developer focused on building foundational machine learning frameworks to solve high-dimensional challenges in...well anything I like really, from structural oncology and regulatory genomics to Chain of Causation omnimodal world models for embodied AI and semantic EEG parsing with Vision Transformers and LLMs

 ---